Get exclusive member benefits & effect social change. Join Today

 Two types of cholesterol in your body are HDL, which is the good cholesterol, and low-density lipoprotein (LDL), or bad cholesterol.
-HDL is known as the good cholesterol because it carries the “bad” cholesterol, low-density lipoprotein (LDL), triglycerides, and harmful fats and returning them to your liver for processing.
+HDL is known as the good cholesterol because it carries LDL, triglycerides, and harmful fats and returns them to your liver for processing.
 When HDL reaches your liver, the liver breaks down the LDL, turns it into bile, and removes it from your body.

-The test may also be done regularly for people who are at risk for heart disease, including those who:
+Doctors may perform the test regularly for people who are at risk for heart disease, including those who:

 Your doctor will give you complete instructions on how to prepare for the test.
 These may include not taking certain medications for a short period or fasting for up to 12 hours before the test.

 The HDL test is quick and relatively painless.
-It requires drawing a blood sample using a needle.
-You will feel the sting of the needle where the blood sample is taken.
-Some tests, such as home tests, only need a drop of blood, taken using a small needle called a lancet.
+A healthcare provider will draw a blood sample using a needle.
+You’ll feel the sting of the needle where the blood sample is taken.
+Some tests, such as home tests, only need a drop of blood taken using a small needle called a lancet.

-Optimal levels for HDL cholesterol are over 60 milligrams per deciliter (mg/dL).
-HDL levels that are below 40 mg/dL for men and over 50 mg/dL for women indicate an increased risk of heart disease.
+Optimal levels of HDL cholesterol are over 60 milligrams per deciliter (mg/dL).
+HDL levels that are below 40 mg/dL for men and 50 mg/dL for women indicate an increased risk of heart disease.